fedoteh/pet-manager-api/README.md

 ### TODO

-- Implement a monitoring tool (New Relic, Sentry)
+- Implement a monitoring tool (New Relic, Sentry).
-- Create a SaaS DB
+- Create a SaaS DB.
-- Connect to the productive DB based on context — dev env should use the docker-compose-defined postgres
+- Connect to the productive DB based on context — dev env should use the docker-compose-defined postgres.
 - Write a report and export to PDF to present the project @ School.
+- Finish coding the test suite to cover all the operations on the two initial endpoints.

 ### License